-A: You should include whatever information you think is essential to emphasizing the exhibition's idea.
-Consider whether naming artists is the most effective use of your word limit in order to convey your idea to the jurors, especially when the artists are regional and might not be known to the jurors.
+A: You should include whatever information you think is essential to communicate your idea.
+Consider whether naming artists is the most effective use of your word limit in order to convey your exhibition concept to the jurors, especially when the artists are regional and might not be known to the jurors.
 If you do include artists' names in your proposal you do not have to confirm their participation in advance.
-Winning proposals will be posted to the apexart website as they were submitted—no alterations will be made.

-Q: Can my show be virtual or off-site?
+Q: Can my show be online-only or completely off-site?

-A: No, all exhibitions must take place in real life.
-Though parts of the exhibition may be in public or other spaces, something must be on view within the walls of our New York City for the scheduled duration of approximately 6 weeks, during hours assigned by apexart.
+A: No, all exhibitions must have a physical element in the exhibition space.
+Parts of the exhibition may be in public or other spaces, however something must be on view within the walls of our New York City space for the scheduled duration of the exhibition.

-Q: Can my proposed show include sales of work?
+Q: Can my proposal include sales of works or editions?

 A: No. apexart is a not-for-profit institution and does not engage in any sales-related activities.

-Q: Can I submit a proposal for a solo show or an exhibition of my own work?
+Q: Can I submit a proposal for a solo show?

 Q: Does apexart have any input into the content of the winning exhibitions?

-A: apexart works with all winners to ensure that the resulting exhibitions are consistent with the original proposal and that the works included in the show are aligned with and related to the idea behind the exhibition.
+A: No. apexart works with the organizers to ensure that the resulting exhibitions are consistent with the original proposal selected by the jury and that the works included in the show are aligned with and related to the idea behind the exhibition.

 Q: How do I find out the status of my submission?

-A: You will receive an email confirmation upon submission.
-If you don't, please contact apexart via email ONLY.
-After jurying has been completed (usually 5 weeks after the submission deadline), you will be sent a link to see where your proposal ranks.
-The ranking list is done by submission ID#, no submitters' names appear.
+A: You will receive an email confirmation containing your submission ID# upon submission.
+If you do not receive an email confirmation, please contact apexart via email@example.com.
+After jurying has been completed, you will be sent a link to see where your proposal ranked.
+The ranking list is anonymous by submission ID#, not organizer’s name.

-Q: Where can I find more information about other open call programs and additional resources?
+Q: Where can I find more information about other apexart open calls?